-1. The participant rated the influence of the vendor as 8, 9, or 10 (on a scale from 0 to 10)
+- 1. The participant rated the influence of the vendor as 8, 9, or 10 (on a scale from 0 to 10) - 2.
+The rating the participant gave to vendor influence is higher than any of the program factor ratings

-2. The rating the participant gave to vendor influence is higher than any of the program factor ratings If completed, the interview should include the following questions:
+If completed, the interview should include the following questions:

-FR1a On a scale of 0 to 10 where 0 is NOT AT ALL IMPORTANT and 10 is EXTREMELY IMPORTANT, how important was the <PROGRAM>, including incentives as well as program services and information, in influencing your decision to recommend that <CUSTOMER> install the energy efficient <MEASURE> at this time?
+- FR1a On a scale of 0 to 10 where 0 is NOT AT ALL IMPORTANT and 10 is EXTREMELY IMPORTANT, how important was the <PROGRAM>, including incentives as well as program services and information, in influencing your decision to recommend that <CUSTOMER> install the energy efficient <MEASURE> at this time? - FR1b On the same scale, how important was your firm's past participation in an incentive or study-based program sponsored by <PROGRAM ADMINISTRATOR>? - FR2 And using a 0 to 10 likelihood scale where 0 is NOT AT ALL LIKELY and 10 is EXTREMELY LIKELY, if the <PROGRAM>, including incentives as well as program services and information, had not been available, what is the likelihood that you would have recommended this specific <MEASURE> to <CUSTOMER>? - FR3a Approximately, in what percent of projects did you recommend <MEASURE> BEFORE you learned about the <PROGRAM>?

-34 Vendors include trade allies, contractors, distributors, suppliers, and other market actors involved in the selection and installation of program-incented equipment on behalf of the participant.
+&lt;sup>35 Vendors include trade allies, contractors, distributors, suppliers, and other market actors involved in the selection and installation of program-incented equipment on behalf of the participant.